yellowmessenger/documentation/docs/cookbooks/studio/newcard.md

 ## 1. Add a new card to the flow

-1. Create a Function and store the variables in the function node as an Array
+1. Create a Function and store the variables in the function node as an Array.
+Our cards use the data from this variable to display  it on the UI.
+You can skip this step if your card data is not dynamic.
+You can add the data in the card node directly in such cases.

 > Regarding the code to use in the  function, refer to table Code and Card Mapping for the new card in the next section.